apache/spark/docs/apache-airflow/installation.rst

 you won't have to go through the trouble of installing the ``postgres-devel`` yum package, or whatever equivalent applies on the distribution you are using.

-Most of the extra dependencies are linked to a corresponding providers package.
-For example "amazon" extra has a corresponding ``apache-airflow-providers-amazon`` providers package to be installed.
+Most of the extra dependencies are linked to a corresponding provider package.
+For example "amazon" extra has a corresponding ``apache-airflow-providers-amazon`` provider package to be installed.
 When you install Airflow with such extras, the necessary provider packages are installed automatically (latest versions from PyPI for those packages).
 However you can freely upgrade and install provider packages independently from the main Airflow installation.